 We go to the gym to work hard.
-We lift weights, do crunches, and fly through the air with the greatest of ease (well, that is the point, anyway).
+We lift weights, do crunches, and fly through the air with the greatest of ease (well, we used to, anyway).

 What about the part of your body that is sadly overused – texting, typing, scratching and pointing all day?